farisNassif/FourthYear_EmergingTechnologies/README.md

 ## Design and Technologies
 ### Neural Network
 The [Neural Network Model](https://github.com/farisNassif/FourthYear_EmergingTechnologies/blob/master/model_notebook/ModelCreation.ipynb) is the crux of this project.
-The creation is made possible thanks to [Keras](https://keras.io/) which is a High-Level Neural Network API.
-The model itself isn't complicated thanks to Keras which encapsulates a lot of the specificities and awkward parts of developing a Model.
+The creation is made possible thanks to [Keras](https://keras.io/), a High-Level Neural Network API.
+The model itself isn't complicated thanks to Keras which encapsulates from the user a lot of the specificities and awkward parts of developing a Model.

 The Model for this project has an accuracy of 99.16% making it highly accurate when tested against similar MNIST hand-written digits, however not too accurate when tested against unprocessed Canvas drawn digits, something I'll discuss when I break down the Backend.